United Technologies Solutions Awarded Certification As 'Planetarylifeguardtm Approved Climate Change Combatant'

+(Photo LtoR) Raymond Carta, President, United Technologies Solutions, LLC.; Andrew Madden, Vice President, United Technologies Solutions, LLC.

-Boca Raton, Florida, August 26, 2024--TransMedia Group announced United Technologies Solutions, a telecommunications/security services company in Long Island, NY, is the first vendor in that state to be awarded certification as a PlanetaryLifeguardTM Approved Climate Change Combatant.
+BOCA RATON, FLORIDA, UNITED STATES, August 26, 2024 /EINPresswire / -- TransMedia Group announced United Technologies Solutions , a telecommunications/security services company in Long Island, NY, is the first vendor in that state to be awarded certification as a PlanetaryLifeguardTM Approved Climate Change Combatant.

 “This certification shows this vendor is conscious of the effects of climate change which today is the biggest threat to businesses as well as to public and private property,” said TransMedia Group CEO Adrienne Mazzone.